Storeware-Apps/storeware-polaris/GIT_TOWN.md

 # This automatically:
 # 1. Fetches latest changes from origin
 # 2. Syncs main branch with upstream
-# 3. Rebases current branch onto its parent
+# 3. Merges parent branch changes into current branch
-# 4. Updates all child branches
+# 4. Updates all child branches with merge strategy
-# 5. Pushes changes to origin
+# 5. Runs pre-push hooks and pushes changes to origin
 ```

 #### `git sync --all`